xtekky/gpt4free/docs/client.md

 ## Introduction
 Welcome to the G4F Client API, a cutting-edge tool for seamlessly integrating advanced AI capabilities into your Python applications.
-This guide is designed to facilitate your transition from using the OpenAI client to the G4F Client, offering enhanced features while maintaining compatibility with the existing OpenAI API.
+This guide is designed to facilitate your transition from using the OpenAI or Anthropic client to the G4F Client, offering enhanced features while maintaining compatibility with the existing OpenAI and Anthropic API.

 ## Getting Started
 ### Switching to G4F Client